miso-lims/walkthroughs/2-0-samples.md

 #TODO Content here!

+# 2.6 Scanning Matrix Tubes into a Box

+{% include inboxes.md %}

 # 3. Propagating Samples

 Samples in MISO exist for each step in the tissue preparation: from identity,